Wikaobl/FiveForHealth/README.md

 ## Description

 A website, that helps you create a better lifestyle by giving you _five healthy habits_, which change depending on the day of the week.
 There are clying clouds in the background.
-The programming languages used are **PHP, CSS, JS, HTML** In addition, the databases created by me are used.
+Technologies used in the project:
+- **HTML**: Website structure.
+- **CSS**: Styling the page and animations.
+- **JavaScript**: User interaction handling and dynamic habit generation.
+- **PHP**: Communicating with the database to fetch habits for display on the website.
+- **MySQL**: Database storing information about habits.

 ## Getting started